openware/kaigara/docs/architecture.md

 ## Features

-### Wrap secrets as files
+### Write secrets to files

-`KFILE`-like secrets can be used for creating files based on their values.
+Config vars starting with `KFILE` would be written to files upon Kaigara startup.

 For each file that you want to be created by Kaigara process you should create two secrets:

-* `KFILE_*NAME*_PATH`  - path of file to create.
-If it has nested directories, Kaigara will ensure that all of them are created
+* `KFILE_*NAME*_PATH`  - path of the file to be created.
+If it contains nested directories, Kaigara will ensure that all of them are created
-* `KFILE_*NAME*_CONTENT` - base64 encoded content of file to create.
-This way you can create any files acceptable by string length.
+* `KFILE_*NAME*_CONTENT` - base64 encoded content of the file to create.
+Any content would work as long as it can be put into an env var.

-Lets do **some practice**.
+Let's do **some practice**.

 First of all, create a file called `temp.txt`: